12enes34/Camera_RC_Car_With_Omni_Mecanum_Wheeled/README.md

 5. If you want to install it with TCP, upload the file under the Glove_Control/TCP/ folder to esp8266<br>
    If you want to install it with UDP, upload the file under the Glove_Control/UDP/ folder to esp8266
 6. If you want to control it via a PC, open your PC's hotspot and enter the Wifi name and password that you set in the eps32 codes, and then use your ID for UDP Pc_Control/PcControllerEsp32S3UDP.py , For TCP PcControllEsp32S3TCP.py open the file and change the ip number of your esp32 and run it.
+7. If you want to control it via mobile, install the Omni Car Controller mobile app on your phone.
+Turn on your hotspot and wait for the blue-green led on the vehicle to turn solid blue.
+After opening the application, write the IP of the esp32s3 in the IP section at the top middle position, at the top You can set the maximum speed from the left corner (default speed is 155).
 NOTE: Default Wifi: Tulpar Password: 12345687

 You're ready now.

+### Mobile Usage Steps:
+You can move the vehicle back and forth and around itself with the joystick on the mobile application.
+You can also make the vehicle crab walk in the direction of the arrow with the right and left arrows on the joystick.
+With the direction arrows on the right, you can perform a diagonal crab walk according to the direction of the arrow.
+You can also make the vehicle play a melody with the volume button on the right side.
+You can determine the maximum speed of the vehicle by entering a value between 50-255 in the Max Speed ​​variable on the top left.

 ### Steps of Use: